 While some of these photos may not be shared directly, they will increase brand loyalty.
 When people see that you’re a collection of people just like them they will be prone to following you closely and sharing your content.

 For examples of this, the Hootsuite team excel at sharing company culture.
 They don’t have much to share about their product visually (how many owls can we look at, right?), but they do have a great team that’s full of character:

 The hidden benefit behind all of this is how you can increase the desirability of working at your company.
 Who wouldn’t want to be a little bit Internet famous every now and then on the brand Instagram account?
 It can also highly increase the satisfaction of your current employees – just make sure they’re not camera-shy!

 Building a following on Instagram can be possible by working with others who already have a following.
 This can be done by:

 You can think of all three of these techniques as ways to improve your trust levels.
 Noted bloggers are trusted purely on what they say.
 If they’re saying good things about your brand that trust transfers.

 T.J.
-Maxx are well known for doing this.
-Here’s a photo taken with well know fashion blogger Brandy King Martinez:
+Maxx is well known for doing this.
+Here’s a photo taken with well-know fashion blogger Brandy King Martinez: